 Unreimbursed Business Expenses And Illegal Deductions

-At the law office of Gigliotti & Gigliotti in Fullerton, California, our labor law attorneys provide over 25 years of legal experience to clients with a range of employment law issues.
+At the law office of Gigliotti & Gigliotti, LLP in Fullerton, California, our labor law attorneys provide over 25 years of legal experience to clients with a range of employment law issues.
 Within our main area of employment law emphasis — wage and hour disputes — fall the issues of unpaid reimbursements and illegal wage deductions.
 These matters directly affect employee pay and must be addressed when disputes arise.
 To learn more about an unpaid reimbursement or illegal wage deduction, please read below or complete our online contact form.

 If you have business and employment-related expenses, your employer is required to reimburse you under California law.
 Section 2804 of the California Labor Code expressly prohibits any contract or agreement in which an employee waives the right to be reimbursed for employment expenses.

 However, certain industry-specific situations may leave an employer the option to require that an employee furnish certain tools or equipment, where those items are “customarily required by the trade or craft.”
 By nature, these expenses are nonreimbursable.